TheJelmega/prog-lang/design/README.md

 ```

 A function pointer type can refer to a function whose identity is not known at compile time.
-The can be created via coercion from functins and non-capturing closures with a matching signature.
+The can be created via coercion from functions and non-capturing closures with a matching signature.

 If a function is marked `unsafe`, it is able to be assgined from both safe and unsafe functions, and must be called from an unsafe context.
 To assign a pointer with a specific ABI, the function needs to be marked as an `extern` function with a matching ABI.
 If not marked with a ABI, it will use the default Xenon ABI.

-Parameters may contain one or more names, but for the purposes of a function pointer these are ignored, but are instead usefull for documentation.
+Parameters may contain one or more names, but for the purposes of a function pointer these are ignored, but are instead useful for documentation.
 If multiple names are are given for a single parameter, these will be separate parameters with the same type.

 _TODO: Variadic paramters, if possible_